 About Cub Scouts

-All new scouts must obtain their Bobcat badge before moving on to their grade specific rank.
-The Bobcat requirements are designed to give each scout the essential information they need to be successful at Cub Scouts.
-The will learn the Cub Scout Promise, the Law of the Pack, what Webelos means, the Cub Scout Sign, Handshake, Motto and Salute.
+Kindergarten – Lion Cubs.
+Lion cub scouts will learn the Cub Scout Oath and scout law, the Cub Scout Sign, Handshake, Motto and Salute.
 They will also have to complete exercises with their parent/guardian on how to prevent child abuse.
 More information is available here.

 2nd grade – Wolf Cubs.
 The scouts are getting a little bit older, and are able to do more than they could last year.
 The requirements to earn the Wolf rank badge are more difficult than it was for the Tiger rank.
 While some of the achievements will be performed in the Den meetings, most of them will be completed by the scout and his parent/guardian at home.
 As their child’s Akela, the parent/guardian will sign in their child’s handbook that they have done their best to complete the achievements.
 At the Den meeting, the Den leader will record the achievements that have been signed off.
 More information can be found here.